 Plug-and-play is a smart strategy being used by small and large companies.
 In fact, Lucid-Trend recently upgraded their features using a Tradier API.
 This integration allows them to provide their customers with advanced equity analysis and trade executions on the Lucid-Trend platform without the time and expense of custom programming.

-In each case our technology-neutral approach delivered the optimal stack to meet their needs after we considered their product, their business model, their resources, and their long-term growth strategy.
+In each case, our technology-neutral approach to the decision delivered the optimal stack to meet their needs after we considered their product, their business model, their resources, and their long-term growth strategy.
 We always make sure the launch platform can be scaled at peak performance levels to support growth without all new technology.

-Are you wrestling with the pros and cons of build vs. buy for your fintech startup?Reach out today for a Complimentary Consultation.
+Are you wrestling with the pros and cons of build versus buy for your fintech startup?
+Contact us to discuss your questions and challenges.